-- 40. Even when a taxpayer is unable to establish that he has a reasonable excuse and he remains liable for one or more penalties, HMRC have the discretion to reduce those penalties if they consider that the circumstances are such that reduction would be appropriate.
-In this case HMRC have declined to exercise that discretion. - 41.
+- 44. In those circumstances, whilst I am willing to accept that the initial belief in submission was honest, it is not objectively reasonable.
+In the alternative, if it was reasonable on 16 January, it certainly couldn't be said to remain reasonable after the receipt of the correspondence in February, March and April.
+I conclude that Mrs Allan does not have a reasonable excuse for the late filing of her return for 2018-19. - 45.
+Even when a taxpayer is unable to establish that she has a reasonable excuse and she remains liable for one or more penalties, HMRC have the discretion to reduce those penalties if they consider that the circumstances are such that reduction would be appropriate.
+In this case HMRC have declined to exercise that discretion. - 46.
 Paragraph 22 of Schedule 55 provides that I am only able to interfere with HMRC's decision on special reduction if I consider that their decision was flawed (in the sense understood in a claim for judicial review).
 That is a high test and I do not consider that HMRC's decision in this case (set out in their Statement of Case) is flawed.
-Therefore, I have no power to interfere with HMRC's decision not to reduce the penalties imposed upon Ms Robinson-Lane. - 42.
-I should add, that even if I did have the power to make my own decision in respect of special reduction, the only special circumstance which Ms Robinson-Lane relied upon was her initial belief that she had filed her return and subsequent failure to check her correspondence.
-I have explained above why I do not consider that erroneous belief and failure to properly administer her online account can provide Ms Robinson-Lane with a reasonable excuse for her late filing.
-Similarly, I conclude that ignorance of the severity of the Schedule 55 penalty regime does not constitute a special circumstance which would make it right for me to reduce the penalty which has been imposed.
+Therefore, I have no power to interfere with HMRC's decision not to reduce the penalties imposed upon Mrs. Allan. - 47.
+I should add, that even if I did have the power to make my own decision in respect of special reduction, the only special circumstance which Mrs Allan relies upon is her inability to claim subsequent grants because of the failure to file her return.
+The decision on eligibility in relation to those grants is not something over which I have jurisdiction and I do not consider the ramifications of the failure on other issues to be a matter that would make the decision of the Respondent in the first instance flawed.
+Further, I have explained above why I do not consider that the erroneous belief in submission can provide Mrs Allan with a reasonable excuse for her late filing.
+Similarly, I conclude that such a belief does not constitute a special circumstance which would make it right for me to reduce the penalty which has been imposed.